-Repair Category 2 Notes The electrical system appears of age with no recent testing noted.
+Electri icity Repair Category 2 Notes The switchgear was noted to be of older wired type fuse system.
+Further updating could be considered.
+No recent testing was noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

 Gas

-Repair Category 1 Notes We assume the gas installation has been installed in line with relevant standards.
-Inspection was limited.
+Repair Category 1

+Notes We assume the gas installation has been installed in line with relevant standards and is routinely checked and serviced.

-Water, plumbing and bathroom fittings Repair Category 1 Notes No significant defects were noted.
-Further updating of bathroom and wc fittings could be considered to personal preference.
+Water , plumbing and bathroom fittings

+Repair Category 1

+Notes No significant defects were noted.

 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 2 Notes We note the heating and hot water systems date from the property's reconstruction.
-It is good practice for flues to be routinely checked and swept and appliances checked and serviced as appropriate.
-Updating could be considered to personal preference.
+Heatin ng and hot water Repair Category 1 Notes We understand that service records can be made available as appropriate.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Draina nge

 Repair Category 1

-Notes We assume the septic tank has been registered with SEPA and meets their requirements.
+Notes We understand the septic tank has been registered with SEPA and assume this meets their requirements.